 All High Point University graduates who meet the HPU PA Program Admission Requirements will be invited for an interview.

-We anticipate interviewing approximately 60 applicants during the November 2014 through January 2015 timeframe and will be selecting 20 candidates for the Founding Class of 2017.
-Based on the number of applications typically received by PA programs it is anticipated that many applicants who meet the minimum admission requirements will not be selected for one of the 60 interview opportunities.
+We anticipate interviewing approximately 60 applicants during the September through December 2015 time frame and will be selecting 20 candidates for the Class of 2018.
+Based on the number of applications typically received by the Program it is anticipated that many applicants who meet the minimum admission requirements will not be selected for one of the 60 interview opportunities.

-Candidate interview days will include multiple individual and/or group interviews, a writing exercise, and a program informational session and tour.
+Candidate interview days will include multiple individual and/or group interviews, a program informational session and a campus tour.
 The interview process assesses candidate’s academic preparedness, exposure to the health care setting, understanding of the PA role, and possession of the non-cognitive attributes required for success as a future clinician.
 Non-cognitive factors include, but are not limited to: service orientation, social skills, cultural competence, teamwork, oral and written communication, ethical responsibility, reliability and dependability, resilience and adaptability, capacity for improvement, critical thinking, and quantitative, scientific, and ethical reasoning ability.

 Notification of Acceptance or Alternate Status